Soft Calibration Objectives for Neural Networks: Results

 \subsection{Soft Calibration Objectives for End-to-End Training}

-Our results demonstrate that training losses which include soft calibration objectives obtain state-of-the-art single-model ECE on the test set in exchange for less than 1\% reduction in accuracy for all three datasets that we experiment with.
+Our results demonstrate that training losses which include Soft Calibration Objectives obtain state-of-the-art single-model ECE on the test set in exchange for less than 1\% reduction in accuracy for all three datasets that we experiment with.
 In fact, our methods (especially S-AvUC) without post-hoc temperature scaling are better than or as good as other methods with or without post-hoc temperature scaling on all three datasets.

-The primary losses we focus on for CIFAR-10/100 are the cross entropy loss and the focal loss.
-The latter has recently been shown \citep{lin2018focal} to outperform the cross entropy loss.
-The cross entropy loss outperforms the other two losses on Imagenet, and is thus our sole focus for this dataset.
+The primary losses we work with for CIFAR-10/100 are the cross-entropy (NLL) loss, the focal loss and mean squared error (MSE) loss.
+Focal loss \citep{Mukhoti2020CalibratingDN} and MSE loss \citep{hui2021evaluation} have recently shown to outperform the NLL loss in certain settings.
+The cross-entropy loss outperforms the other two losses on Imagenet, and is thus our sole focus for this dataset.

+The primary loss even by itself (especially NLL) can overfit to the train ECE \citep{Mukhoti2020CalibratingDN}, without help from the soft calibration losses.
+Even in such settings, we show that soft calibration losses yield reduction of test ECE using a technique we call `interleaved training' (Appendix \ref{sec:interleaving}).

 We use the Wide-Resnet-28-10 architecture \citep{zagoruyko2017wide} trained for 200 epochs on CIFAR-100 and CIFAR-10.
 For Imagenet, we use the Resnet-50 \citep{he2015deep} architecture training for 90 epochs.
 All our experiments use the SGD with momentum optimizer with momentum fixed to 0.9 and learning rate fixed to 0.1.
 The loss function we use in our experiments is $\textrm{PL} + \beta \cdot \textrm{SL} + \lambda \cdot \textrm{L2}$ where PL and SL denote the primary and secondary losses respectively and L2 denotes the weight normalization term with $\ell_2$ norm.
 We tune the $\beta$ and $\lambda$ parameters along with the parameters $\kappa$ and $T$ relevant to the secondary losses $\textrm{SB-ECE}_{lb,p}(M, T, \hat D,\vtheta)$ and $\textrm{S-AvUC}(\kappa, T, \hat D, \vtheta)$.
 We tune these hyperparameters sequentially.
 We fix the learning rate schedule and the number of bins $M$ to keep the search space manageable.
-The appendix has more details of our hyperparameter search.
+Appendix \ref{sec:hyperparam-tuning} has more details of our hyperparameter search.